kydzoster/Olympia-Gym/README.md

 - Contact Us will slide down to contact section with google map and contact form

-- BMI which will open a popup windows for calculating your BMI with 2 tabs:
+- BMI which will open a modal windows for calculating your BMI with 2 tabs:
-	- Metric system
+	- Metric system (all numbers are set from 1 to 999)
-	- Imperial system
+	- Imperial system (all numbers are set from 1 to 999)

 #### MEDIA

 - Hero page video is an actual Olympia Gym marketing video copied from their Facebook account, its replacement for mobile version is an image from one of the images also copied from Olympia Gym Facebook account.
+(For the assessment Video has been disabled/commented out)

 - The images used "Meet our Team" is free images from pexels.com.